2023 Guide to AOTS Industry-Academia collaborative Programs (English)

 Universities and Institutions which are applicable for the establishment of the Industry-Academia collaborative programs

-Local universities and institutions in developing countries that are applicable for the establishment of the Industry-Academia collaborative program shall be higher educational institutions that meet the following requirements:
+Local universities and institutions in developing countries or universities in Japan that are applicable for the establishment of the Industry-Academia collaborative program shall be higher educational institutions that meet the following requirements:

 - Schools and other educational institutions that have established and operate programs awarding degrees of the level of “Associate Degree” or “Foundation Degree”, or higher

-- Schools and other educational institutions that graduate human resources who can be expected to play active role at Japanese companies or local Japan-affiliated companies
+- Schools and other educational institutions that graduate students who can be expected to play active role at Japanese companies or local Japan-affiliated companies

 Qualifications of students